Department of Education, Sport and Culture

 Rheynn Ynsee, Spoyrt as Cultoor

 In the event of a local outbreak, Public Health IOM or the Government may advise a school or number of schools to close temporarily to help control transmission.
 Schools will have contingency and continuity plans/protocols for this eventuality.
-This may involve a return to remaining open only for vulnerable children and the children of Island key workers, and providing distance learning for all other pupils.
+This may involve a return to remaining open only for vulnerable children and the children of Island key workers, and providing remote learning for all other pupils.

-Distance Learning support
+Remote Learning support

 In developing these contingency plans, schools will: